Installing and Running on Ubuntu¶

 Now we configure PETSc.
 Among other things, this is the part where PETSc will download and install any dependent libraries if we ask it to.
 So we will ask it to:

-./configure --download-mpich=yes --download-hdf5=yes --download-fblaslapack=yes --download-metis=yes --download-cmake=yes --download-ptscotch=yes download-hypre=yes --with-debugging=0 COPTFLAGS=-O3 CXXOPTFLAGS=-O3 FOPTFLAGS=-O3
+./configure --download-mpich=yes --download-hdf5=yes --download-fblaslapack=yes --download-metis=yes --download-cmake=yes --download-ptscotch=yes --download-hypre=yes --with-debugging=0 COPTFLAGS=-O3 CXXOPTFLAGS=-O3 FOPTFLAGS=-O3

 For advanced user information about compiling PETSc against existing installs on any of these libraries, for example mpich or replacing it with openmpi, see this section.

-This process will take a litle time.
+The configure process will take a litle time.
 Eventually the configuration script will finish, and even tell us how to proceed.
 We should see and output like this at the end:

 xxx=========================================================================xxx Configure stage complete.
 Now build PETSc libraries with: make PETSC_DIR=/home/myusername/petsc PETSC_ARCH=ubuntu-opt all xxx=========================================================================xxx